Hawaii History Just For Entertainment

 Hawaii

-The Hawaiian Islands were first settled as early as 400 C.E., when Polynesians from the Marquesas Islands, 2000 miles away, traveled to Hawaii’s Big Island in canoes.
+The Hawaiian Islands were first settled as early as 400 C.E..
+By Polynesians from the Marquesas Islands, 2000 miles away, traveled to Hawaii’s Big Island in canoes.
 Highly skilled farmers and fishermen, Hawaiians lived in small communities ruled by chieftains who battled one another for territory.

-The first European to set foot in Hawaii was Captain James Cook, who landed on the island of Kauai in 1778.
-Cook, who named the islands after the Earl of Sandwich, returned to a year later and was killed in a confrontation with Hawaiians at Kealakekua Bay, on Hawaii’s Big Island.
+The first European in Hawaii was Captain James Cook, who landed on the island of Kauai in 1778.
+Cook, who named the islands after the Earl of Sandwich, returned a year later .
+Cook was killed in a confrontation with Hawaiians at Kealakekua Bay.

 Between 1791 and 1810, King Kamehameha conquered other rulers and united the entire archipelago into one kingdom.
 Hawaii’s first king, who died in 1819, is still feted with floral parades every June 11, King Kamehameha Day.